patrickboateng/patrickboateng/README.md

 programming to solve problems in civil engineering and exploring the potential of using machine-learning and artificial intelligence techniques in this field.

-My long-term goal is to develop software that effectively solves civil engineering problems by combining programming (software) and machine learning.
+My long-term goal is to develop software that effectively and efficiently solves civil engineering problems by combining programming (software) and machine learning.

 > [!NOTE]
 > **I am currently building [Geolysis LLC](https://github.com/geolysis-dev) -